 Dr Alicia Veasey

 Dr Alicia Veasey is a Torres Strait Islander woman who, prior to medicine, was a paediatric nurse.
 She is currently in her final year of a Fellowship in Obstetrics & Gynaecology with a subspeciality interest in Paediatric & Adolescent Gynaecology.
 Dr Veasey has completed a Master of Health Management and Master of Public Health.
-She is the Aboriginal and Torres Strait Islander representative on the Statewide Maternity and Neonatal Clinical Network and a member of RANZCOG’s Aboriginal and Torres Strait Islander women’s health and RAP committee.
+She is the Aboriginal and Torres Strait Islander representative on the Queensland Maternity and Neonatal Clinical Network and a member of RANZCOG’s Aboriginal and Torres Strait Islander women’s health and RAP committee.
 She has previously been Director for the Australian Indigenous Doctors’ Association, a founding member of Health Workforce Australia’s Future Health Leaders Council, and a delegate at the National Congress of Australia’s First Peoples.